ArunPanesar42/App_FinalAcademyProject/README.md

 ![TDD_LIVE](./photos_tdd/tdd_live.png)

 As we can see we have 4 tests that have passed and 6 that have failed.
-Therefore we proceed to correct the tests one by one.
+Therefore, we proceed to correct the tests one by one.

 __Let's start with the error TestHttpManager.test_html_manager_returns_html_from_url:__